Dealing with the deceased’s property: Wills, “intestacy”, and small estates

 Court approval not necessary for amounts under $15,000

-Administration Act 1969, ss 64–65, 82A; Administration (Prescribed Amounts) Regulations 2009, reg 4
+Administration Act 1969, ss 64–65, 82A Administration (Prescribed Amounts) Regulations 2009, reg 4

 If the estate is a small one, it may not be necessary to apply to the courts for approval to deal with the estate (probate for a will, or letters of administration if there’s no will).
-Banks, company directors and so on can transfer or pay the following to the executor-administrator or to family members or the beneficiaries who are entitled to it, without any need for probate or letters of administration:
+Banks, company directors and so on can transfer the following to the executor/administrator or to family members or the beneficiaries who are entitled to it, without any need for probate or letters of administration:

 - money in bank accounts up to $15,000